isomerpages/jointpoly-polyforum/_resources/Activity: Souvenir Crafting.md

 Let your creativity and passion for a greener future shine at PF 2023!
 Together, we can inspire change, leave a lasting impact, and create a better and more sustainable world for generations to come.
 Let's take action and be the change-makers we want to see.

-_(For more information on this activity, including examples of the recyclable materials that you can bring as well as guidelines on how to create your souvenirs, please refer to the **PF 2023 e-Handbook**.)._<br>
+_(For more information on this activity, including examples of the recyclable materials that you can bring as well as guidelines on how to create your souvenirs, please refer to the **PF 2023 e-Handbook**)._<br>

 ### **Souvenir Ideas**